-Our standard loan period is for 6 weeks, approximately from 37 weeks of pregnancy to 43 weeks.
-This hopefully will allow you enough time to feel prepared before you and not feel too pressured to get it back to us!
-We do understand though that some babies need a little longer before they are ready to come earthside.
-If your baby is content to wait then so are we – please just let us know so we can adjust bookings accordingly.
+Our loan period is for six weeks, from 37 weeks of pregnancy to (what would be) 43 weeks.
+This hopefully allows you enough time to feel prepared beforehand, and not feel too pressured to get it back to us!

 Our hire scheme is free to use.
-However we do ask a suggested donation for anyone who is able to contribute.
+However, we do ask for a suggested donation for those able to contribute:

 No income (including those who do not have access to their household income)

 Receiving means tested benefits e.g. Universal Credit, Income Support

 The aim of this service is to make waterbirth an option for all local women, regardless of their situation.
 If your circumstances make it difficult to make a donation, we understand.